 Patients’ Right to Choose

-Patients have the right to choose who provides their ADHD care.
+Patients have the right to choose who provides their Autism and ADHD care.

 The above providers are commissioned by MSE ICB to support patient choice for mid and south Essex residents.
 Adult patients can now request a referral to one of these locally commissioned services.